 Proficiency exams for French and Spanish are offered in a group setting at the beginning of each fall and spring semester and are open to both new students and continuing students.
 There is no fee to take the test in a group setting.
 The next opportunity will be Tuesday evening, August 28, 2018, from 5:00 to 7:00 p.m. in Foellinger Auditorium.
 Click here to register.

 If you are a new freshman or new transfer student, you must earn a qualifying score on the placement test in order to sit for the proficiency test.
 There is no fee to take these tests.

 If you are a continuing sophomore, junior, or senior who wishes to take the group-administered French or Spanish proficiency exam for either course placement or course proficiency credit, please register online.
-If the form tells you that you are not eligible, contact Debbie Kraybill so that she can override the system.
+If the form tells you that you are not eligible, contact Debbie Kraybill for assistance.
 There is no fee to take the test.

 - If you are a continuing sophomore, junior, or senior who wishes to take the French or Spanish Proficiency Exam at any point other than the August or January group test administration, you may contact Debbie Kraybill and make arrangements to take the exam at the Testing Center.
-Please note that you are responsible for all costs, including the $25 proctoring fee and Testing Center's fees for re-scheduling.
+Please note that you are responsible for all costs, including the $25 proctoring fee and the Testing Center's fees for re-scheduling.

 Placement tests for Japanese and Korean are offered on campus (not online) at the beginning of each fall and spring semester and are open to both new students and continuing students.
 Strong performance does NOT earn course credit.
 It can, however, fulfill your General Education LOTE requirement.

 The test date for Japanese and Korean placement testing for Fall 2018 course enrollment is Friday, August 24.